sidalit/inference-snaps/docs/reference/stack-manifests.md

 of MAJOR.MINOR version strings prefixed with a comparison operator (==, \<=, \>=, \>, \<[^1]).
 MAJOR and MINOR must both be integers.

-Device bus is to uniquely identify the vendor since vendor IDs are only unique within their own subsystems.
-For graphics accelerators, we only expect `pci` or `usb` as the possible values.
-When bus is set to PCI, this object inherits all PCI peripheral fields.
+When bus is set to PCI, this object inherits all [PCI peripheral](#pci-peripherals) fields.

 ### NPUs

 * `bus` - the bus or protocol used by the device (supported values: `pci`, default: `pci`)

-When bus is set to PCI, this object inherits all PCI peripheral fields.
+When bus is set to PCI, this object inherits all [PCI peripheral](#pci-peripherals) fields.

 ## Example YAML {spellexception}`serialization` of a stack manifest